LandRegistry/lr-tutorials/Basic-Flask-App/README.md

   app = Flask(__name__)
 ```

 Now 'app' is our Flask object.
 Using 'app' we can define routes for our web application.
 A route defines what URLs our web application will respond to.
-For instance if can create a route /hello then our web application will do something when url localhost:5000/hello is hit.
+For instance if can create a route /hello then our web application will do something when URL localhost:5000/hello is hit.
 Let's create the /hello route with the following line of code:

 ```python
   @app.route('/hello')